 When judging entries, we will be looking at how effectively a student has used whatever SOLIDWORKS tools are appropriate to help them arrive at their final product.

-Winning Entry from the SOLIDWORKS 2016 U19 Competition:
+Winning Entry from a previous SOLIDWORKS U19 Competition:

 2D Design has been the mainstay for Computer Aided Design in schools and colleges for over 25 years.
 It remains (by far) the most widely-used CAD system for students and it is still the ideal tool when designing profiles for laser-cutting, knife-cutting, milling, routing or engraving.

 Some products are 2D by definition – most graphical products for example.
 2D Design is not just about creating accurate geometry.
 Within 2D Design is a vast array of image manipulation, pattern design, vectorising, font design and alignment tools (to name just a few) that make it the ideal platform for graphic design where the results could be for sublimation-printed fabrics, packaging graphics, display and presentation, or computerised embroidery output.